ToposInstitute/RelationalThinking-Book/_sources/chp2-dwd.md

 ### 2.3.3.
 String of lights

-Flashing light is more exciting than bulb than never flashes!
+A flashing bulb is more exciting than a bulb than never flashes!
 However, what's more exciting is multiple bulbs "talking" to each and changing their states depending on the information recieved.

 Suppose, we have a string of three light bulbs in a loop that perform a dance like this: